maezyn/dolos/README.md

 ## Outlook

 The goal is to transform this project into metamorphic malware in order to better comprehend this challenging topic.

+Some tasks to be completed include:

+* Encrypted ping payloads
+* Propagating into executables
+* Refactor code and free variables from memory

 ## License